-Harriett Ann Holloway
+Harriet Ann Holloway

-Brief Life History of Harriett Ann
+Brief Life History of Harriet Ann

-When Harriett Ann Holloway was born about 1860, in Virginia, United States, her father, John Taylor Holloway, was 44 and her mother, Araminta Jane Adams, was 34.
+When Harriet Ann Holloway was born about 1860, in Virginia, United States, her father, John Taylor Holloway, was 44 and her mother, Araminta Jane Adams, was 34.
 She married John Turner Sadler on 15 December 1875, in Greensville, Virginia, United States.
 They were the parents of at least 4 daughters.
-She lived in Manchester, Chesterfield, Virginia, United States for about 10 years and Warren, North Carolina, United States in 1920.
+She lived in Manchester District, Chesterfield, Virginia, United States for about 10 years and Warren, North Carolina, United States in 1920.
 She died on 6 January 1925, in Richmond, Virginia, United States, at the age of 66.

 Photos and Memories (0)